The Emergence of the Big Bang Theory

 Premise Three: The Universe Had a Cause — Exploring its Characteristics

-In the Kalam Cosmological Argument, the third premise logically follows from the first two points.
-This argument employs a syllogism, a logical structure consisting of two premises leading to a conclusion.
-In this case, the truth of the first and second premises compels us to conclude that the universe had a cause.
-If everything that begins to exist has a cause, and if the universe began to exist, then it logically follows that the universe must have a cause for its existence.
+In the Kalam Cosmological Argument, the third premise flows directly from the first two.
+This argument rests on a classic syllogism: two premises, leading irrevocably to their conclusion.
+If everything that begins to exist has a cause, and if the universe itself began to exist, then it follows, at least on the surface, that the universe must have a cause for its existence.

 Let’s consider a second point: the initial cause of the universe must be something entirely separate from and outside the universe itself.
-This conclusion feels intuitive when you think about it.
-After all, the idea of something creating itself is a logical impossibility—it’s like trying to imagine a book writing itself.
+This conclusion feels intuitive.
 Everything in the physical world is either an effect or the result of something else, not entirely its own cause.

-Since causes are distinct from their effects, the universe’s cause must also be distinct from it.
-Since the universe is made up of spacetime, matter, and energy, then the cause of the universe would seem to lie beyond these dimensions—i.e. transcendent.
+Since causes are distinct from their effects, whatever triggered the universe would be fundamentally different from it.
+Since the universe is made of spacetime, matter, and energy, then the cause of the universe would seem to lie beyond these dimensions—i.e. transcendent.
 This leads us to expand our definition of the universe to include anything that began to exist and needed a cause, possibly even what we term the multiverse.

-When we think about physical causes or scientific laws, we’re already presupposing the existence of spacetime and matter.
-But the cause of the universe couldn’t have been a physical law within some higher-dimensional space because, as the BGV theorem proposes, spacetime would need its own origin.
+Scientific laws might seem like promising candidates for a cause, but look closer: laws presuppose the existence of spacetime and matter.
+The cause of the universe couldn’t have been a physical law within some higher-dimensional space because, as the BGV theorem proposes, spacetime would need its own origin.
 The logical deduction?
 The ultimate cause must be beyond spacetime, matter, and energy, and not be bound by the laws of nature.
-This points to something timeless, spaceless, and unimaginably powerful—a concept that, while abstract, is still reasonable.
+This points to something timeless, spaceless, and unimaginably powerful.
+Yes, that idea sounds abstract, but it’s no less reasonable for being unfamiliar.

-You might wonder, “Could this ‘first cause’ be an eternal, law-like force?”
-It’s a reasonable question, but in principle, scientific laws don’t create things; they simply describe how existing systems operate.
+You might still wonder, “Could this ‘first cause’ be an eternal, law-like force?”
+I don’t think so: Scientific laws, by their very nature, aren’t creative—they don’t bring things into being.
+They only describe how what already exists behaves.
 Think of it this way: the laws of mathematics can show that if I have $5 in my pocket and earn another $5, I’ll have $10.
 However, mathematics itself doesn’t create the $10 or place it in my pocket.
 Later in the book we will explore this notion in greater depth.

-Also, if the first cause of the universe were merely an impersonal set of necessary and sufficient conditions, it would face a significant problem: such a cause could not exist without immediately producing its effect.
+Also, if the first cause of the universe were merely an impersonal set of necessary and sufficient conditions, there’s a glaring issue: such conditions, by their very nature, should produce their effect immediately and unavoidably.
 A deterministic sufficient condition, once present, inevitably leads to a certain outcome.
-Therefore, if the first cause of the universe were such conditions, their effect—the universe—must also be present whenever these conditions are.
+Therefore, if the first cause of the universe were such conditions, their effect, the universe, must also be present whenever these conditions are.
 This would imply an eternal universe, which contradicts the understanding that the universe had a beginning, including time itself.

 This points us toward an important conclusion: the first cause must be capable of existing independently of its effect.
 It cannot be a mechanical or deterministic precursor that automatically triggers its outcome.
 While some have hypothesised non-deterministic precursors like quantum foam, issues such as those raised by BGV theorem still apply.
 This nudges us away from a mechanical, condition-bound first cause towards something more dynamic and intentional.